migudevelop/types-utils/README.md

----
-runme:
-  id: 01HN3A0NC7Q91S9ZMGF07KHKXJ
-  version: v2.2
----

 <div align="center">

 # types-utils

-A collection of functions for checking the types of values
+A collection of functions to check the types of the values provided.

 </div>